team2485/analytics/README.md

 (4, 'Scout 4', 7, 3, 4, 18, 1),
 (5, 'Scout 5', 8, 3, 5, 19, 1);
 ```

+Next, import your database passwords from vercel to your local machine (copy the .env.local file).

 Finally, execute the following command to run the code: